matplotlib/matplotlib/doc/api/image_api.rst

 <https://doi.org/10.1109/IEEESTD.2008.4610935>`__ (both behind
 paywalls).
 For the purposes of this discussion we need to know:

-1. There are only a finite number "floating point numbers" (that is values that can be represented by a IEEE float in the computer) and hence can not exactly represent all Real Numbers.
-Between those two Real Numbers there is an infinite number of Real numbers, hence the floating point numbers and computation expressed in a computer are an approximation of the Real Numbers.
+1. There are only a finite number of "floating point numbers" (that is, values that can be represented by a IEEE float in the computer) and hence they can not exactly represent all Real Numbers.
+Between two Real Numbers there is an infinite number of Real numbers, hence the floating point numbers and computation expressed in a computer are an approximation of the Real Numbers.